antiDigest/SignificantLocations/README.md

 * I think the rank of a place is going to be proportional to the duration of stay at a particular place.

+#### Rank-By-Users:

+* If a place has more number of users visiting it, it is more significant.

 ### SAMASYA with the approach:

 1. We are only using the locations which we have in the location-location graph.
 Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ?

 2. Okay, one thing here is, the locations might be more if we used the tiered wedding cake approach.
 But how is that helpful in defining the taste of the user ?

 ## Class Patterns: